 Zero-M Technology Cleaner Head

-The Zero-M technology, or Zero-Maintenance technology, is incredibly capable when it comes to picking up long human or pet hair.
+The Zero-M technology, or Zero-Maintenance technology, is incredibly capable when it comes to picking up long human hair from carpets.

 So, you shouldn’t need to spend any time digging or cutting that hair out of your brush once you’ve finished cleaning.